 This campfire ring sits along a rocky two-track path just north of Simpson Springs.
 Josh Powell claimed to have camped at a similar spot on the day of his wife’s disappearance.
 Photo: Dave Cawley, KSL

 The trip proved that Josh’s timeline did work.

 On his drive home, Josh said he stopped to wash his minivan at a carwash on the north side of Main Street in Lehi.
-The only carwash that matched his vague description sat at on corner of Main Street and 100 East.
+Only one carwash matches his vague description — at the corner of Main Street and 100 East.

 Josh Powell told police he stopped to wash his minivan on the drive back from the Pony Express Trail.
 He couldn’t say exactly where the carwash was, in spite of having been there just hours earlier

 Josh cleaning his minivan in Lehi, 30 miles south of his home in West Valley City, didn’t make much sense.
-The roads were still covered with slush, salt and grime from the morning’s snowstorm.
+Slush, salt and grime still covered the roads from the morning’s snowstorm.